polad/kylfil/README.md

 > **&#128712; NOTE:** This function will store the events using the ID of the **stream** regardless of the `streamId` of the events.
 The original event objects won't be changed because the library performs all operations immutably.

 Optimistic Concurrency Control will not allow the same event to be appended to a stream more than once.
 If two events have the same event `id` or the same compound key of `(streamId + version)` it should return an `Error("Duplicate entry")`.
-Because SQLite & MySQL reference implementations provided with this library use "multi-value" inserts, they act as a single transaction commit.
-If one of the events fails for any reason none of the events will be stored.
+Because reference implementations for storage engines provided with this library use "multi-value" inserts, this process is atomic and acts as a single transaction commit.
+If any of the events fails to append, none will be stored.
 Following example shows the difference:
 ```js
 // no events will be stored due to Duplicate Entry error
 await append ([ sameEvent, sameEvent ]) (myStream)